 It’s illegal to retaliate against employees for reporting sexual harassment or discrimination or for participating in an internal investigation.
 And retaliation is not limited to the actions of managers.
 If anyone treats a protected employee in a retaliatory manner, the organization needs to take prompt disciplinary action against the offender.

 The rash of sexual harassment scandals and lawsuits is a wake-up call for organizations to regularly train employees and managers on preventing harassment and discrimination and ensure they understand the complaint process for reporting workplace harassment.
-Bottom line: managers who hear about sexual harassment or questionable behavior taking place are responsible for conducting a prompt, thorough investigation of all claims, while protecting employees from retaliation.
+Bottom line: managers who hear about online sexual harassment or questionable behavior taking place are responsible for conducting a prompt, thorough investigation of all claims, while protecting employees from retaliation.